UCSF-CAT-Bioinformatics/2024-08-SCRNA-Seq-Analysis/data_analysis/00-prepare_fixed.md

 One of R's many benefits is the large, active user community, which produces and maintains many packages that extend the functionality of base R and provide functions that enable bioinformatic analyses without completely custom code.

 The following package installation commands should be run individually, **in the R console**.
 Many of them will require your input to determine which, if any, dependencies should be updated; for the quickest result, attempt 'n' (none) first.

+#### R-universe for arm64 installations

+r-universe is a new umbrella project by __rOpenSci__.
+It uses cross-compiling for arm64 binaries.

+<span style="color:blue">For those who are using Macs that have M1/M2/M3 chips, if you have trouble installing the packages and get error that is similar to "ld: warning: ignoring file '/Library/Frameworks/R.framework/Versions/4.4-arm64/Resources/lib/libR.dylib': found architecture 'arm64', required architecture 'x86_64'", please go to https://r-universe.dev/search/ and search for the packages and use the installation instructions provided there.</span>

 #### BiocManager
 BiocManager is an interface for the bioinformatics-specific R package repository.
 We will be using BiocManager to install other packages when possible, rather than the base R function install.packages.